ed22699/tkuHelp/README.md

 - enter loop of days
   - call generatePrices(), this should update the CoinPrice and Electricity values using N(0.003, 0.0016)^3 and U(1.9, 2.1) to find the values
   - call sendToMiners(), this should distribute coin to miners going off the ratio User(NumOfMachines)/Market(Machines)
-  - all miners payElectricity() functions are called (this could maybe be triggered throught eh sendToMiners() method)
+  - all miners payElectricity() functions are called (this could maybe be triggered throught the sendToMiners() method)
   - ask for action; buy rig, buy coin, sell coin, nothing (this should call the update methods to ensure it is recorded)
  - at the end of the simulation print the results